-- 4.1 The Proponent shall carry Designated Project activities in a manner that protects migratory birds and avoids harming, killing or disturbing migratory birds or destroying, disturbing or taking their nests or eggs.
+- 4.1 The Proponent shall conduct Designated Project activities in a manner that protects migratory birds and avoids harming, killing or disturbing migratory birds or destroying, disturbing or taking their nests or eggs.
 In this regard, the Proponent shall take into account Environment and Climate Change Canada's Avoidance Guidelines.
-The Proponent's actions when taking into account the Avoidance Guidelines shall be in compliance with the Migratory Birds Convention Act, 1994 and with the Species at Risk Act. - 4.2 The Proponent shall notify the Board at least 30 days in advance of planned flaring to determine whether the flaring would occur during a period of migratory bird vulnerability and how the Proponent plans to avoid adverse environmental effects on migratory birds. - 4.3 The Proponent shall implement measures to avoid harming, killing or disturbing migratory birds, including: - 4.3.1 restricting flaring to the minimum required to characterize the wells' hydrocarbon potential and as necessary for the safety of the operation; - 4.3.2 minimizing flaring during night time and during periods of migratory bird vulnerability; and - 4.3.3 operating a water-curtain barrier around the flare during flaring. - 4.4 The Proponent shall require supply helicopters to fly at altitudes greater than 300 metres above sea level, and at lateral distances greater than two kilometres from active migratory birds colonies and Sable Island, except for approach and landing maneuvers and if not feasible for safety reasons. - 4.5 The Proponent shall develop, prior to the start of the drilling program and in consultation with Indigenous groups, a follow-up program to determine the effectiveness of the mitigation measures implemented by the Proponent to avoid harm to migratory birds, their eggs and nests, including the mitigation measures used to comply with conditions 4.1 to 4.4.
-The Proponent shall implement the follow-up program during throughout the drilling program.
+The Proponent's actions when taking into account the Avoidance Guidelines shall be in compliance with the Migratory Birds Convention Act, 1994 and with the Species at Risk Act. - 4.2 The Proponent shall notify the Board at least 30 days in advance of planned flaring to determine whether the flaring would occur during a period of migratory bird vulnerability and how the Proponent plans to avoid adverse environmental effects on migratory birds. - 4.3 The Proponent shall implement measures to avoid harming, killing or disturbing migratory birds, including: - 4.3.1 restricting flaring to the minimum required to characterize the wells' hydrocarbon potential and as necessary for the safety of the operation; - 4.3.2 minimizing flaring during night time and during periods of migratory bird vulnerability; and - 4.3.3 operating a water-curtain barrier around the flare during flaring. - 4.4 The Proponent shall require supply helicopters to fly at altitudes greater than 300 metres above sea level, and at lateral distances greater than two kilometres from active migratory birds colonies and Sable Island, except for approach and landing maneuvers and if not feasible for safety reasons. - 4.5 The Proponent shall develop, prior to the start of the drilling program and in consultation with Indigenous groups, Environment and Climate Change Canada and the Board, follow-up requirements to verify the accuracy of the environmental assessment as it pertains to migratory birds and to determine the effectiveness of the mitigation measures implemented by the Proponent to avoid harm to migratory birds, their eggs and nests, including the mitigation measures used to comply with conditions 4.1 to 4.4.
+As part of the follow-up, the Proponent shall monitor the drilling unit and platform supply vessels for the presence of stranded birds.
+The Proponent shall implement these follow-up requirements for the duration of the drilling program.